teoshuting/Campaign-Conversion-Checker/README.md

 ---

 ### ᯓᡣ𐭩 Features
-You can try it out yourself with the (synthetic) sample data provided!
+You can try it out yourself with the (synthetic) sample data provided! <br>
-For the date, please choose any date in 2024
+For the date, please choose any date in 2024 :)

 1. **Upload Master File** – Contains registration details of ALL business opportunities.
 ![Upload Master File](/images/step_1.png)